marquesjr/ComfyUI-Docker-CUDA-preloaded/README.md

 I have included a few working example at [workflows](workflows) including a text file next to each .json to explain any extra detail.
 But I have tested in this setup and I know they work.

 Please colaborate adding more good workflow like those.

+## Common Errors

+If you see a dialog box in ComfyUI complaining about "Header too Small", pay attention which Node and file.
+Then browse to the path, like "models/lora/flu1-canny-dev-lora.safetensors", let's say.
+It's probably 0 bytes because the download failed.
+Check the URL in models.conf and re-download to see if the URL is 404 Not Found.